 We operate entirely within the continental United States.
 The oil and natural gas industry is affected by many factors that we cannot control.
-Government regulations, particularly in the areas of taxation, energy, climate change and the environment, can have a significant impact on operations and profitability.
+Government regulations, particularly in the areas of taxation, energy, climate change and the environment, can have a significant impact on our operations and profitability.
 The impact of these factors is extremely difficult to accurately predict or anticipate.
-It is difficult for us to predict the occurrence of events that may affect commodity prices or the degree to which these prices will be affected; however, the prices we receive for the commodities we produce will generally approximate current market prices in the geographic region of the production.
+It is difficult for us to predict the occurrence of events that may affect commodity prices or the degree to which these prices will be affected; however, the prices we receive for the commodities we produce will generally approximate current market prices in the geographic region of the production, not including the impact of our derivative program.

-Natural gas prices are generally determined by North American supply and demand.
-The New York Mercantile Exchange ("NYMEX") monthly settlement prices for natural gas averaged \$4.37 per mcf in 2014, with a high of \$5.56 per mcf in February and a low of \$3.73 per mcf in November.
-Recently, natural gas prices have declined significantly, with the monthly settlement price for natural gas falling from \$4.28 per mcf in December 2014 to \$2.87 per mcf in February 2015.
-Natural gas prices continue to be under pressure due to concerns over excess supply of natural gas due to the high productivity of shale plays in the United States outpacing demand.
-Historically, the demand for drilling rigs, oilfield supplies and drill pipe is expected to decline with falling commodity prices but such declines tend to lag behind the declines in natural gas and crude oil prices.
+Natural gas prices are primarily determined by North American supply and demand.
+The New York Mercantile Exchange ("NYMEX") monthly settlement prices for natural gas averaged \$2.65 per mcf in 2015, with a high of \$3.19 per mcf in January and a low of \$2.03 per mcf in November.
+In 2014, monthly NYMEX settlement prices averaged \$4.37 per mcf.
+Since the end of 2015, natural gas prices have remained depressed, with the monthly settlement price for natural gas falling from \$2.21 per mcf in December 2015 to \$2.19 per mcf in February 2016.
+Natural gas prices continue to be under pressure largely due to excess supply of natural gas caused by the high productivity of shale plays in the United States which is outpacing demand.
+Demand for drilling rigs, oilfield supplies and drill pipe declines with falling commodity prices but such declines tend to lag behind the declines in natural gas and crude oil prices.
+Depressed natural gas prices continue to reflect the expectation there will be an oversupply of natural gas in 2016 and storage levels will remain higher than normal.

-Significant factors that will impact 2015 crude oil prices include worldwide economic conditions, political and economic developments in the Middle East, demand in Asian and European markets, and the extent to which members of the Organization of Petroleum Exporting Countries and other oil exporting nations choose to manage oil supply through export quotas.
-NYMEX monthly settlement prices for oil averaged \$92.64 per barrel in 2014, with a high of \$105.15 per barrel in June and a low of \$59.29 per barrel in December.
-Recently, crude oil prices have declined significantly, with the monthly settlement price for crude oil falling from \$75.81 per barrel in November 2014 to \$47.33 per barrel in January 2015.
+Significant factors that will impact 2016 crude oil prices include worldwide economic conditions, political and economic developments in the Middle East, demand in Asian and European markets and the extent to which members of the Organization of Petroleum Exporting Countries and other oil exporting nations choose to manage oil supply through export quotas.
+NYMEX monthly settlement prices for oil averaged \$49.21 per barrel in 2015, with a high of \$59.83 per barrel in June and a low of \$37.33 per barrel in December.
+In 2014, NYMEX monthly settlement oil averaged \$92.64 per barrel.
+Since the end of 2015, crude oil prices have declined significantly, with the monthly settlement price for crude oil falling from \$37.33 per barrel in December 2015 to \$31.78 per barrel in January 2016.
+The market oversupply of oil is expected to continue in 2016 with oil prices expected to remain under pressure.